 Following the existing U.S. 80 and bypass of Columbus, Interstate 14 would turn south on Interstate 185, then southeast on U.S. 27-280/Georgia 1.
-Interstate 14 would then split east along Georgia 26 at Cusseta, then continue east along Georgia 26, meeting Interstate 75 in the vicinity of Perry, where it would meet up with Georgia 96 and the Fall Line Freeway Corridor (High Priority Corridor 6).
+Interstate 14 would then split east along Georgia 26 at Cusseta, then continue east along Georgia 26, meeting Interstate 75 in the vicinity of Perry, where it would meet up with Georgia 96 and the Fall Line Freeway Corridor (Georgia 540 / High Priority Corridor 6).
 Interstate 14 would then turn northeast through Warner Robins and connect with Georgia 88 via a new route between Irwinton and Sandersville.
 From there, Interstate 14 would travel northeast via Georgia 88 and U.S. 1/Georgia 4 to meet Interstate 520 in Augusta.
-At Augusta, Interstate 14 could continue east over the Savannah River, and it would follow the new Interstate 520 freeway northeast to end at Interstate 20 in South Carolina.
+At Augusta, Interstate 14 could continue east over the Savannah River, and it would follow Interstate 520 northeast to end at Interstate 20 in South Carolina.

 The portion of Interstate 14 that overlays U.S. 80 is part of Congressional High Priority Corridor 6.
 Corridor 6 consists of the following:

 U.S. 80 from Meridian to Montgomery via Demopolis and Selma

-A recent news article6 seems to indicate that plans are already afoot to extend Interstate 14 both east and west from the legislatively designated termini.
+A 2006 news article6 indicated that plans were already afoot to extend Interstate 14 both east and west from the legislatively designated termini.
 According to the article, Interstate 14 would begin near El Paso, Texas, then extend east through eastern Texas, cross Louisiana, follow the planned route from Natchez to Augusta, then continue east to Wilmington, North Carolina.
-(Wilmington seems to be getting quite a few Interstate proposals these days, since Interstate 40 already ends there, Interstate 140 is under construction as of 2006, Interstates 73 and 74 are proposed to serve the region, and Interstate 20 is proposed to extend there.)
+The freeway would be accompanied by rail, would connect ports, and provide access to various military bases along the way.6

 The concept of Interstate 14 (and companion Interstate 3/Savannah River Parkway) was originally proposed by Republican Representative Max Burns from Georgia.
 A planned "Route Initiation Act" was authored by Rep. Burns in July 2004 for the 108th Congress that would authorize a study of the planned Interstate 14 corridor: "To require a study and report regarding the construction and designation of a new Interstate from Augusta, Georgia to Natchez, Mississippi."
 This act is known as the "14th/14 Amendment Interstate Highway Initiation Act."
 According to the act, the Interstate highway is necessary for several reasons, including (1) the economic development of the 11-state region known as the "Southern Black Belt" in a similar model to the Appalachian Regional Commission in 1965 and (2) providing for increased opportunity for a historically impoverished part of the country (the act actually identifies that those residents, "particularly the descendants of freed slaves, suffer from high unemployment, low incomes, low education levels, poor health, and high infant mortality."4